palvindersander/youtube-transcript-mcp/README.md

 The transcript is formatted with timestamps in approximately 10-second intervals.
 Short segments are merged until they reach about 10 seconds in duration.
 Each line is prefixed with a timestamp in `[MM:SS]` format.

+When chapter markers are available and included, they are displayed in two ways:
+1. As a complete list at the top of the response under the "Chapter Markers" section
-When chapter markers are available and included, they are inserted at appropriate positions in the transcript with a format like `[CHAPTER] MM:SS - Chapter Title`.
-This makes it easier to navigate through the content.
+2. Inserted at appropriate positions in the transcript with a format like `[CHAPTER] MM:SS - Chapter Title`

+This dual approach makes it easier to get an overview of the video structure while also seeing chapter transitions as you read through the content.

 ## Video Metadata and Statistics